 UCC Disaster Ministries Responds by the Numbers:

-- $136,000 sent for relief and recovery work in Haiti, including for repair of houses, schools, community buildings and other infrastructure, fortifying them against future storms and earthquakes, and for seeds to farmers who lost their harvest to Matthew.
+- $186,000 sent for relief and recovery work in Haiti, including for repair of houses, schools, community buildings and other infrastructure, fortifying them against future storms and earthquakes, and for animal shelters, seed distribution and grain storage, agricultural road repair, microcredit, soil conservation and psychosocial support.

 - $5,000 sent for relief and recovery work in Cuba.